Near Vinemont in Cullman County, Alabama — The American South (East South Central)

 Erected 2013 by the Civil War Trust.

 Location.
 34° 12.774′ N, 86° 57.507′ W. Marker is near Vinemont, Alabama, in Cullman County.
 Marker is on County Road 1136 0.4 miles north of Route 1145, on the right when traveling north.
+Marker is west of Interstate 65, north of U.S. Highway 278 and south of the town of West Point.
 Touch for map.
-Marker is west of Interstate 65, north of U.S. Highway 278 and south of the town of West Point.
 Marker is in this post office area: Vinemont AL 35179, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.